 8. What kind of programmes do you run for children?

 If you have children, we run Kid's Church during the service which is a group from Reception Year to Year 6 (Ages 5-11).
 Older kids can stay too with crafts and teaching material more suited to their age group.
 For parents with children aged 0-5 we provide crèche with opportunity to watch service on the monitor.
 All our volunteers are DBS checked and work really hard to allow the kids to have fun and learn in a creative and dynamic environment.
-If you have any questions about our children's programmes, please speak to Terry or Debbie.

 9. How long do your services go on for?

-Our Sunday morning service is curently just over an hour, After each service we have tea and coffee and would love the opportunity to meet you in person – if you are pressed for time, just let us know your details,
+Our Sunday morning service is currently just over an hour.
+After each service we have tea and coffee and would love the opportunity to meet you in person – if you are pressed for time, just let us know your details,